“SUMMER OF lOVE”

 He stood over her and passed his hands through his hair trying to determine who he was and why he was doing this.
 But he allowed his compulsion to guide him, brought a chair next to the bed, picked up a book and fished his reading glasses from his pocket feeling like he’d just captured a rare species of bird.
 His ownership didn’t thrill him much because behind it all lay a thick and sticky pool of grief.

-When she sat up he remained calm while she reached out and removed his reading glasses.
-He blinked and leaned in while she made space for him, and he fell toward her, clamoring onto the bed.
+When she sat up, he remained calm while she reached out and removed his reading glasses.
+He blinked and leaned in and she made space for him and he fell toward her, clamoring onto the bed.

 Sam turned her hips to face him.
 She looked in his eyes and traced his lips with her index finger.